wangyc82/ACAP-AG/README.md

 3. Prediction of active compounds for anticancer therapy.

-   The representations of compounds and cells/patients were used to construct kernel-based similarity matrices, and the fully connected deep neural network was introdcued to conduct the calssification task, that is, distinguish active compounds from those compounds with no anticancer activity.
+   The representations of compounds and cells/patients were used to construct kernel-based similarity matrices. the fully connected deep neural network was introdcued to conduct the calssification task, that is, distinguish active compounds from those compounds with no anticancer activity.
+The detail of this procedure can be found in our previous repository (DeepDRK).

    The steps was implemented via h2o R package, with hyperbolic tangent function (Tanh) as activation function, cross-entropy function was chosen as the loss function, two hidden layers and each layer limited to a maximum of 200 nodes.